Maoist Communist Party of China: Ideology

-The MCPC was established in 2008 as a reaction to the economic reforms initiated by the ruling Communist Party of China in the 1980s.
-It is strongly against these reforms which have, according to the party, "restored capitalist social conditions".
+The MCPC is strongly against economic reforms pursued by the CCP which have, according to the party, "restored capitalist social conditions".
 As such, it seeks to overthrow the "traitorous revisionist ruling bloc within the Chinese Communist Party" by initiating a "second socialist revolution" to re-establish the dictatorship of the proletariat.
 The ultimate objective of MCPC is to achieve communism.